Germany: Federal Cartel Office

 Fax: +49 228 9499 154

-Chair of 5th Decision Division (Mechanical and plant engineering, metal industry, iron and steel, measurement and control technology, patents and licences, paper industry, gambling industry)
+Chair of 5th Decision Division (Mechanical and plant engineering, metal industry, iron and steel, measurement and control technology, paper industry, waste management industry, sanitation, heating and air conditioning sector (SHK))

 Tel: +49 228 9499 448